logzio/documentation/docs/user-guide/observability/meet-rca.md

 ### Can account admins see RCA's previous steps and history?

 No. Account admins or any other users within your organization cannot view or access any data from Observability IQ RCA.
+If you rate your answer by clicking the Like or Dislike buttons, the answer will be shared with Logz.io to help us improve and enhance RCA and its results.

-Logz.io does not retain your chat history, and it is deleted after the session ends.
+If you do not provide feedvack, Logz.io does not retain your chat history, and it is deleted after the session ends.

 ### Do you use my data to train the AI model?